 Okehampton Town Council have a number of facilities and services which are provided for use by the general public, including the Charter Hall which can be rented for a wide variety of functions and events.
 The impressive Council Chamber is available for hire and may be used for civil ceremonies.
-The Committee Room and equipment such as a laptop, projector and screen can also be hired.
+The Committee Room is also available for hire for meetings.
 Wifi is available in all rooms.

 The town has many attractions including the spectacular ruins of Okehampton Castle which date back to Norman times and the beautiful expansive parkland at Simmons Park with leisurely river side walks, ornamental gardens and a Swiss style chalet, multi sports facilities and playing areas for all ages as well as the Parklands Leisure Centre.
 The impressive tower of St James Chapel (15C) dominates the main street which in times gone by was the Old London Road lined with coaching inns which can still be seen today.
 The Town Hall, a handsome building with granite facade built in 1685 adds a touch of elegance to the town centre which also boasts a number of vibrant shopping arcades as well as the acclaimed Museum of Dartmoor Life.

 DCC are proposing to introduce a payment system for on-street parking in areas of Okehampton town centre.

 Thank you to all who completed the survey and to the Cubby Hole for handing them out.
 The responses have been forwarded to DCC.